SpinalHDL/VexRiscv/README.md

 #### DBusCachedPlugin

-Single way cache implementation with a victim buffer.
+Multi way cache implementation with writh-through and allocate on read strategy.
 (Documentation is WIP)

 #### MulPlugin